Budgeting Apps: The Complete Guide to the Best Budget Apps

 What is a Budgeting App?

-A budgeting app is a tool that helps you to manage your money and keep track of how much you spend.
+A budgeting app is a tool that helps you manage your money and keep track of how much you spend.

 There are many different types of apps, and some may be free while others cost money.